 If a few people show to make-up a class and there is only one available spot, then the students can either decide who will get it or split the class.
 And if the class is at capacity, they can watch and try again the next time the class is offered.
 Teachers will always do their best to accommodate make-up students, without compromising the current class.

-There are no makeups for missed Scene Study classes.
+There are no makeups for missed Career or Scene Study classes.

 Tuition must be paid in full before any missed classes can be made up.